Spinal Cord Stimulation Treatment in Los Angeles

 2. Less Invasive

 Spinal cord stimulation is a minimally invasive procedure that requires only one incision to implant the generator.
-The placement of the leads with electrodes is typically done with a hollow needle, rather than through an incision.
+Surgeons typically place the leads with electrodes using a hollow needle, rather than making an incision.
 This means patients experience less pain and recover faster, with fewer side effects and complications.
 If the stimulator doesn’t serve the purpose, it can easily be removed in the future.

 3. Less dependence on Pain-killers